-&lt;sup>39 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered Senior/Key Personnel if their involvement meets this definition.
+&lt;sup>26 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered Senior/Key Personnel if their involvement meets this definition.
 Consultants, graduate students, and those with a postdoctoral role also may be considered Senior/Key Personnel if they meet this definition.

-- Prime or Subrecipient Location? - If Subrecipient, Subrecipient/Community Name - Facility Name (if applicable) - Is location in a foreign country? - Street Address, City, State, 5-Digit Zip Code +4 - Briefly describe the primary activity at this location or with this population.
-For example, management headquarters; construction, operations, production; raw materials extraction, etc. - Latitude/Longitude - Does the location or community qualify as a disadvantaged community (DAC) according to the Climate and Economic Justice Screening Tool (CEJST)? - If DAC, add the census tract number or describe the distributed disadvantaged community served (e.g., migrant workers) - % of work performed at this location xviii.
+- Street Address, City, State, 5-Digit Zip Code +4 - Briefly describe the primary activity at this location or with this population.
+For example, management headquarters; construction, operations, production; raw materials extraction, etc. - Latitude/Longitude - Does the location or community qualify as a disadvantaged community (DAC) according to the Climate and Economic Justice Screening Tool (CEJST) - If DAC, add the census tract number or describe the distributed disadvantaged community served (e.g., migrant workers) - Percentage of work performed at this location xviii.
 Transparency of Foreign Connections